Program Calendar – August & September

 10 a.m. – 3 p.m.

-Whatever your preferred mode of creating art, en plein air artists of all skill levels are invited to practice at Greenwood on this day.
-Use of watercolors, pastels, pen and ink, photography, sketching, and journaling are welcome.
-There are limited slots for oil painting, due to the sensitive nature of the garden.
+Whatever your preferred mode of creating art, en plein air artists of all skill levels are invited to practice painting, photography, sketching, and journaling throughout the garden on this day.
+Use of various media – watercolor, pastel, and pen and ink — are welcome.
 Our century-old site offers magical views, iconic Arts & Crafts follies, stately fountains, and ample space in which to feel at home.
-What’s more, you might meet up with a skilled photographer for a mini-workshop, a professional botanic artist who can provide some special tips, or former students of our beloved Co-founder, the late Peter P. Blanchard III, who can share the special methodologies and principals he developed over his lifetime growing up on the estate.
 Artist easels and tripods are permitted provided they are not placed in the planted beds and pathways are not blocked.
-Drop cloths required for painting.
+Drop cloths required for painting..

 $10 members; $15 non-members